CircleCI-Public/circleci-server-windows-image-builder/README.md

 * Copies: test results, the choco logs, and the software.md (a list of everything we install and test for the presence of) off of the host.
 * Installs the SSH server and enables the cleanup script that runs on shutdown (check out the aws packer scripts for exactly *how* that works).
 * Creates a Windows AMI.

+## Minimum requierments for a working Windows image in CircleCI
+For both Windows 2019 and Windows 2022, the minimum requirements for a succesful image:
+* Git with Bash
+* git-lfs
+* 7zip
+* Gzip
+* Sysinternals

+For Windows 2019, these are defined in the CircleCIDSC package [here](https://github.com/CircleCI-Public/CircleCIDSC/blob/main/DSCResources/CircleBuildAgentPreReq/CircleBuildAgentPreReq.schema.psm1).
+For Windows 2022, these are defined in the `software.yml` [here](https://github.com/CircleCI-Public/circleci-server-windows-image-builder/blob/master/windows2022/software.yml)